Alaska Salmon Rivers Need Federal Protection From A Toxic Mega-Mine Proposal

-In recent years this monster seemed fatally wounded.
-The EPA’s years of detailed study, peer-reviewed science, and public comment concluded with the agency’s determination that the mine’s billions of tons of toxic-contaminated waste could not be reliably contained, especially over the centuries it would remain poisonous to water and wildlife; that the risks to seafood safety and salmon populations were “catastrophic;” that the generative value of the watershed exceeded the value of the mines that would destroy it.
-EPA proposed significant restrictions on the mine.
-Northern Dynasty’s corporate partners abandoned the project and the company’s stock value plunged 90 percent.
+Now, this monster of a development appears seriously wounded.
+In a reversal of the Trump Administration’s previous work to expedite the project, the US Army Corps of Engineers denied the most recent permit in late 2020.
+The Biden administration and several Congressional Democrats have stated opposition to the project.
+Despite years of detailed study, peer-reviewed science, and public comment concluding with the determination that the mine’s billions of tons of toxic-contaminated waste could not be reliably contained; that the risks to seafood safety and salmon populations were “catastrophic”; that the generative value of the watershed exceeded the value of the mines that would destroy it.

 Salmon perform a surpassing alchemy, gathering and changing the thin nutrients of the ocean into delicious red flesh and then delivering themselves to us.
 Those that get past the nets bring the nourishment of the sea uphill against gravity to feed eagles and bears and to fertilize the forests that shade the streams that make more salmon that support communities who feed us.

 Salmon offer us their resilience, but warn us of their fragility.
 Salmon live most of their lives as oceanic animals hundreds of miles from coastlines, but each generation depends on clean rivers in unspoiled landscapes.
 Having learned to exploit the sea, they still shelter their young from the dangers of the open ocean by hiding them in rivers.
 This winning strategy, we have turned into their Achilles’ Heel.